faizhameed/algorithms-and-data-structures-javascript/Readme.md

 Its the way of organizing data such a way that it can be accessed quickly and easily

+- Arrays
+- Stacks
+- Queues
+- Linked Lists
+- Trees
+- Tries
+- Graphs
+- Hash Tables

+### Various Operations on DS

+Insertion -  Adding new item in a list
+Deletion
+Traversal -  Access each data items exactly ones Searching - FInd the data in the collection
+Sorting
+Access -  How do we access the data we have on the computer

+## Algorithms

+- Sorting
+- Dynamic Programming
+- BFS+DFS(Searching)
+- Recursion

 ### Why data structure

 They are essential ingredients in creating fast and powerful algorithms.